Swiss people to have say on criminalisation of homophobia

 The legislation approved by parliament last December extends anti-racism norms to encompass discrimination on the grounds of sexual orientation: a legal modification that allows for homophobia to be prosecuted just like racism, or anti-Semitism.

 On Monday, opponents of the law - the ultra-conservative Federal Democratic Union (FDU) party, the youth wing of the Swiss People’s Party and the Youth and Family Working Group – handed in over 70,000 signatures to Federal Chancellery.
-A minimum of 50,000 is required to launch a referendum.
+A minimum of 50,000 is required to force a referendum.

-The so-called “No to this censorship law” referendum committee called for more tolerance and the removal of “censorship bandages”.
+The so-called “No to this censorship law” referendum committeeexternal link called for more tolerance and the removal of “censorship bandages”.
 They claim that the law will hurt freedom of expression and make it difficult for pastors to quote “biblical truths".

 The campaign has been accused by some of targeting gays and lesbians.